shmily101/shmily101.github.io/source/_posts/20240418-Vue3(一):使用vue-cli构建vue3+ts项目.md

 ```
 Vue CLI v5.0.8
 ?
 Please pick a preset: Manually select features
 ?
-Check the features needed for your project: Babel, Linter
+Check the features needed for your project: Babel, TS, Router, Vuex, CSS Pre-processors, Linter
 ?
 Choose a version of Vue.js that you want to start the project with 3.x
 ?
+Use class-style component syntax?
+No
+?
+Use Babel alongside TypeScript (required for modern mode, auto-detected polyfills, transpiling JSX)?
+Yes
+?
+Use history mode for router?
+(Requires proper server setup for index fallback in production) No
+?
+Pick a CSS pre-processor (PostCSS, Autoprefixer and CSS Modules are supported by default): Sass/SCSS (with dart-sass)
-Pick a linter / formatter config: Basic
+?
+Pick a linter / formatter config: Standard
 ?
 Pick additional lint features: (Press <space> to select, <a> to toggle all, <i> to invert selection, and <enter> to proceed)
 ❯◉ Lint on save   // 保存时检查
  ◯ Lint and fix on commit     // commit时检查